jtquach1/Quiz-React/README.md

 * All non-numbered .gif in /assets/avatars/friend

 ## What resources did you use, and why?
+### Brief overview
 * Avatar .png: https://getavataaars.com
-    - Why: Initially used for the idea of rendering avatars based on options that the user supplies.
+    - Why: Initially used for the idea of rendering avatars based on user-inputted options.
 However, it may be that avataaars won't be used anymore since they are just portraits and not full body models.
 * Avatar .gif: Mixamo (free), Adobe Fuse (free)
     - Why: Initially used for the idea of rendering moving avatars which use the avataaars .png as frames.
 * Video .mp4: Animaker (free)